HermannHelgi/TGRA-PA3/PA5/README.txt

     Spacebar to respawn.

 The camera of the player can dictate how fast the player moves.
-If looked directly down/up the player will become frozen in place.
+Note due to the way the camera controls are implemented then during spectator mode, if the player looks directly up or down during play the player will become frozen in place.